Caring & Qualified

 The Schoolhouse Playcare Centre, in accordance with the Child Care and Early Years Act, is staffed by qualified Early Childhood Educators, with additional training in First Aid and CPR.

 Early Childhood Educators who are employed with Schoolhouse Playcare Centre also have to be registered with the College of Early Childhood Educators in order to practice as an Early Childhood Educator.
 The Early Childhood program is a two year college course in which a diploma is obtained at completion of studies.
 In the two year program, child development, curriculum planning, and observations are studied for children infant to adolescent.

 The staff/child ratio is complemented by Early Childhood Education students who assist in such areas as: creative art, music, drama, and other learning experiences provided in an early childhood setting.

 Schoolhouse Playcare Centre

-CORPUS CHRISTI school LOCATION
+CORPUS CHRISTI school site

 On Going Professional Development for Staff

 We believe in encouraging and providing ongoing learning and professional development for our educators in our programs.
 This occurs in many different formats.
 Educators participate in weekly team meetings where we deconstruct our observations and develop programming for the children.
 Monthly staff meetings incorporate learning communities which allow us to further study our philosophy and guiding principles.
 Book studies, presentations, workshops, article reviews, reflective conversations, and more are some of the ways we continue to challenge ourselves as early childhood professionals.

 This year's educational project is to focus on the inquiry cycle and supporting ongoing projects.
 Through out this year we will be using staff meetings and team meetings to reflect on our understanding and use of the inquiry cycle and hear from our colleagues about their past projects with children.